Trahyns/MyForum/README.md

 This project includes the following programming languages:
 1. React.js
+2. Redux
-2. Node.js
+3. Node.js
-3. Express
+4. Express
-4. MongoDB -- using Mongoose to connect
+5. MongoDB -- using Mongoose to connect
-5. And dependencies you can find in the package.json files
+6. And dependencies you can find in the package.json files